-This means there are plenty of familiar ways to get out and enjoy northern Michigan in the snow.
-One of the best ways certainly in this area to enjoy the snow and the cold is atop a pair of cross-country skis.
+Northern Michigan is known for their winters but that doesn’t mean you need to stay inside and hybernate.
+There are plenty of fun and adventurous ways to get out and enjoy Northern Michigan in the snow.
+One of the best ways to explore the area is atop a pair of cross-country skis.

-Because of the many trail systems, both maintained and rustic, the area offers an abundance of spots to step into your cross-country bindings and glide—or skate– into the quiet.
+Because of the many trail systems, both maintained and rustic, the area offers an abundance of locations to step into your cross-country bindings and glide—or skate– into the quiet.

-For those in search of well-maintained and easily accessible trails, the Nub’s Nob ski area offers a Nordic center comprised of nearly 13 miles of interconnected loops, ranging from beginner to expert.
+For those searching for well-maintained and easily accessible trails, the Nub’s Nob ski area offers a Nordic center comprised of nearly 13 miles of interconnected loops, ranging from beginner to expert.
 Leave the crowds behind and kick your way through the towering pines and hardwoods, angling back to the main lodge and enjoy a memorable doughnut in the cafeteria when you finish.
-There are lights on some portions of the trail, midweek after work skiing is possible.
-Season tickets run $149, with a day option available for $18.
-Trail information and maps can be found at www.nubsnob.com/trail-guide.

-On the other side of Pleasantview Road from Nub’s, Boyne Highlands also offers groomed trails for Nordic enthusiasts.
-The trail system here ranges over 35 kilometers, offering traditional kick and glide through woods and over some challenging hills as well, while also offering ample tracks for the skate enthusiast.
-Daily tickets run $16.
-You can find everything you need to know about Boyne Highlands Nordic skiing at www.boynehighlands.com/activities/cross-country-skiing.
+On the other side of Pleasantview Road from Nub’s, Boyne Highlands, also offers groomed trails for Nordic enthusiasts.
+The trail system here ranges over 35 kilometers, offering the scenic glide through the woods as well as some challenging hills for those that are up for the workout.

-For skiers preferring a less structured experience, northern Michigan boasts an abundance of these locations as well.
-East of Petoskey off Mitchell Road, for example, is the Wildwood Hills trail system, made up of a series of interconnected loops offering skiing for everyone from beginners to experts, with hills and flats and plenty of parking.
-The trails here are groomed only through use, the parking lot is typically plowed, and the nearly 9 miles of trail means skiers can often enjoy a full day of skiing while avoiding crowds, even on busy weekends.
+For skiers preferring a less structured experience, Northern Michigan boasts an abundance of less groomed options.
+East of Petoskey off Mitchell Road, is the Wildwood Hills trail system, made up of a series of interconnected loops offering skiing for everyone from beginners to experts.
+There is nearly 9 miles of trails that are only groomed through use.
+This offers skiers an enjoyable day of skiing while avoiding the crowds.

-Golf courses can also be great winter locations, providing rolling terrain and open spaces suitable for Nordic skiing.
-A great spot for golf course skiing is Birchwood Farms Golf and Country Club, where about 8 kilometers in trails offer mostly gentle undulations.
-The Blue Trail does include a couple of significant hills also.
+Golf courses are another great winter location for cross country skiing.
+Golf courses provide rolling terrain and open spaces suitable for Nordic skiing.
+A great spot to check out is Birchwood Farms Country Club.
+This location offers 8.5 kilometers of trails that are groomed for classic skiing with a few significant hills to climb.
 The Outfitter in Harbor Springs provides grooming and parking is available at the clubhouse.
-Trail maps are available at The Outfitter or online at www.birchwoodcc.com.